Astoria, Queens: Early settlement

-In 1814 the area of Hallet's point became the site of Fort Stevens, a defensive work to protect Hell Gate from a potential British attack during the War of 1812.
-The coastal fort also had an inland defensive position, Castle Bogardus, to protect from a land attack.
+In 1814, the area of Hallett's Point became the site of Fort Stevens, a defensive work to protect Hell Gate from a potential British attack during the War of 1812.
+The coastal fort also had an adjacent inland defensive position, Castle Bogardus, to protect from a land attack.
 Together these structures were the first permanent buildings in what would become Astoria.
-By 1815 the fort would be abandoned, but by 1836 a small village of 20 to 30 dwellings and an Episcopalian church was built, naming itself the aforementioned Hallet's Cove.
+After the war the fort was abandoned, but by 1836 a small village of 20 to 30 dwellings was built, known as Hallett's Cove.